qsb-dev/quantum-space-buddies/DEVELOPMENT.md

-> :warning: Warning! :warning:
+> [!WARNING]
-Mod development needs a powerful PC!
+> Mod development needs a powerful PC!\
-Unexpected errors and issues may occur when editing networking code.
+> Unexpected errors and issues may occur when editing networking code.\
-Running multiple instances of the game can be very taxing on your computer.
+> Running multiple instances of the game can be very taxing on your computer.\
-We're not responsible if you push your PC too hard.
+> We're not responsible if you push your PC too hard.

 ## Prerequisites
 - Visual Studio 2022.